oliwierptak/everon-logger/README.md

  - Pluggable architecture, contracts, semantically versioned
  - One unified plugin schema (JSON)
  - Simple value object based configuration (POPO)
- - All logger handlers and processors are created and configured via plugins
+ - Logger handlers and processors are created and configured via plugins
  - Plugins can be grouped into sets to easily create customized and very specific loggers instances
  - Based on Monolog